 Sick and tired of your outdated honey oak cabinets?
 Paint them!
 While this is not a quick fix, it's a relatively inexpensive one.

 Painting cabinets takes time and effort to do correctly so that it will last.
-If you take the time to properly prep the cabinets, use a good quality paint (I recommend Benjamin Moore Advanced), sand in between coats and apply at least 3 coats of paint, with ample drying time between coats, you'll have a job that lasts.
+If you take the time to properly prep the cabinets, use the best paint for cabinets (I recommend Benjamin Moore Advanced), sand in between coats and apply at least 3 coats of paint, with ample drying time between coats, you'll have a job that lasts.

 Not a fan of DIYing it?
 Hire professionals to spray out your cabinets with a lacquer paint that dries to a smooth, stroke-free finish.
 This is still a fraction of the cost of new cabinets and will make them look brand new!